 …and I never did.
 I cannot stand the taste of alcohol to this day.

-Even when my friends were drinking when I was a teenager, they wanted to see what I was like if I was drunk.
+Even when my friends were drinking when I was a teenager, they wanted to see what I was like if I was inebriated.
 No amount of peer pressure would force me to even sip an alcoholic beverage — let alone get drunk.

 To this day, there is a long line of people who would love to see how I would act if I were drunk — especially given my personality while sober, as that can at times be beyond wacky.